cmbrandt/cxx-fundamentals/01_class_design_essentials.md

 # Class Design: Essentials

-A C++ class is a user-defined data type that serves as a blueprint for creating objects.
-It encapsulates data members, which represent the state or characteristics of the objects, and member functions, defining the behavior or actions that can be performed on those objects.
-Classes enable code organization, data encapsulation, and code reusability in C++, allowing you to model real-world entities or abstract concepts and work with objects in a structured and intuitive manner.
+A class is a collection of data and the algorithms that operate on that data.
+A class is a user-defined type, and serves as the definition of an object.
+An object is a concrete instance of a class, and all objects have an address (a location in memory).
+Since C++ is primarily an object-oriented language, objects serve as the basis for C++ programs.

+In C++, the data contained within a class are referred to as data members (or attributes).
+The algorithms that operate on that data are implemented as functions and may be defined inside or outside of the class.
+Functions defined inside of the class are member functions (or methods), and functions defined outside of the class are non-member functions.

-Below, we will explore the design and implementation of a rational number class.
+Below, we will explore idiomatic C++ class design through the example of a rational number class.
 Mathematical abstractions are ideal for demonstrating C++ class design because they provide a straightforward and intuitive representation of data and behavior.
-We will begin with the high-level representation of the class, then work through the implementation of all member and non-member functions, emphasizing idiomatic C++ design along the way.
+We will begin with the specification and encapsulation of data members, then illustrate the functionality of the class by stepping through the implemention of all member and non-member functions.

 # Content